 10. No Colored Ink?

 If you have a printer that does not allow you to print in color, you can always make the invitation and then save it as a file on a disk or flash drive.
-Then you can bring that to a print shop and have your invitations printed there.
-Some print shops will offer to print the invitations for you if you supply them with the template file and the guest list.
+Then you can bring that to a print shop and have your invitations printed there, their printer might be the best printer for the job.
+Some print shops will offer to print the invitations for you if you supply them with the wedding invitation template file and the guest list.
 This may cost slightly more than printing them out yourself, but it is often cheaper than buying customized invitations.
 Sometimes print shops will even do engraved invitations for more upscale occasions such as a wedding.

 Personal Homemade Invitations